matplotlib/matplotlib/doc/api/api_changes.rst

   the upper and lower limits (*lolims*, *uplims*, *xlolims*, *xuplims*) now point in the correct direction.

+* The *fmt* kwarg for :func:`~matplotlib.pyplot.errorbar now supports the string 'none' to suppress drawing of a line and markers; use of the *None* object for this is deprecated.
+The default *fmt* value is changed to the empty string (''), so the line and markers are governed by the :func:`~matplotlib.pyplot.plot` defaults.

 * A bug has been fixed in the path effects rendering of fonts, which now means that the font size is consistent with non-path effect fonts.
 See https://github.com/matplotlib/matplotlib/issues/2889 for more detail.